kaisaryousuf/WIN-MASTER/README.md

 # WIN-MASTER
-    Computer Misuse Act 1990 3A
+>   Computer Misuse Act 1990 3A

-    This program has been specifically written for the purpose of legitimate penetration testing and should not be used for any unauthorised or nefarious reasons.
+>   This program has been specifically written for the purpose of legitimate penetration testing and should not be used for any other unauthorised or nefarious reasons.
 ## A PYTHON SCRIPT FILE TO REMOTELY ANALYSE AND EXPLOIT MICROSOFT WINDOWS SYSTEMS VIA IMPACKET.

 Usage: python3 WinMaster.py